Web Hosting nightmares…

 Web hosts reviews

 Most are just disguised advertisements.
 Even if you trust the reviewer.
 Even if his experience with the hosts is long enough to write a fair review: your mileage may vary.
 Speed is often one of the main criteria, but there are many others: your level of tech savvy versus the host’s level of bullshit would be one.
 How much time are you willing to dedicate configuring your “own” server, versus convenience?
-How much “expertise” can offer the support team?
+How much expertise can the support team offer?
+How real is that expertise?
 You get what you pay for is a general rule that doesn’t always apply to hosting.
 There is no guarantee that what is perfect today will stay tomorrow.
-Either your web host “ruins” it or your needs will change.
+Chances are that either your web host will “ruin” it or that your needs will change.
 Whatever happens, the best solution is one that lets you change fast if things go south.
 Some companies have notorious retention policies.
 Some use dated or failed technology yet will still charge you premium prices.
 Beware of web hosts growing too fast for they are all the rage one day and can’t keep up with standards the next.
 Beware of companies spending more on marketing than on delivering business solutions and support.
 In short, there is no easy way to pick the best host for your situation.
 Not until you have tried out at least a few hosting companies for yourself.

 Leave a Comment